 By: Shayne Benowitz

 Rewind to the 1950s.
-Imagine an avenue glittering with the bright lights of nightclubs, fashionable hotels, restaurants and music halls.
+Imagine a Little Broadway district northwest of downtown Miami, glittering with the bright lights of nightclubs and music halls.
 Headlining names included James Brown, Sam Cooke, Ray Charles, Aretha Franklin, Lena Horne and Ella Fitzgerald.
-Sitting at tables in the audience, enjoying dinner and drinks, were Muhammad Ali, Jackie Robinson and Joe Louis.
-From the theaters to the street corners, the melodic echoes of doo-wop, blues, jazz and soul could be heard throughout Overtown.
+Sitting at tables in the audience, enjoying dinner and drinks, were sports heroes Muhammad Ali, Jackie Robinson and Joe Louis.
+From the theaters to the street corners, the echoes of doo-wop, blues, jazz and soul floated across the neighborhood.

-The Lyric – Now
+The Lyric Theater Today

 Stay in Touch: Sign up for the Miami Insider enews to receive news, events and special offers.